florae123/taxi-simulator-lab/README.md

 2. Now you can see which application and services will be created.
 Give the application and route a name like **taxi-simulator-[YOUR-UNIQUE-NAME]**.
 Here you can find the **Cloudant DB** and the **Node.JS Server** and press **create**.
 ![Node-RED Boiler Template Configuration](images/02_Node-RED-Starter_Setup.jpg)

 3. After this step, select **Visit App URL** to get to the Running Node-RED instance on the Node.JS Server.
+It might take a few minutes until the server is ready.
 ![Node-RED Boiler Template Visit URL](images/03_Node-RED-Starter_visit_URL.jpg)

 4. Now just **follow the steps in the wizard** to do the basic configuration of the Node-RED instance.